AMyriadseviltwin/Obsidian/Death in Space/Mechanics/Abilities.md

 In Death in Space there are four abilities: **BODY (BDY)**, **DEXTERITY (DEX)**, **SAVVY (SVY)**, and **TECH (TEC)**.
 When player characters attempt to do something that needs a dice roll, roll a d20 and add your relevant ability score to the roll.

-To roll for a new character's ability scores, roll 2d4, one at a time.
+To roll for a new character's ability scores, **roll 2d4, one at a time**.
 The result is the first roll minus the second.
 Then rinse and repeat until you have a result for all four abilities.

 Example 1:
 	First roll = **4**
 	Second roll = **2**